elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 Our `msg` is printed and `print_multiple_times/2` is called again this time with the second argument set to `1`.
 Because `n` is now set to `1`, the guard in our first definition of `print_multiple_times/2` evaluates to true, and we execute this particular definition.
 The `msg` is printed, and there is nothing left to execute.

-We defined `print_multiple_times/2` so that no matter what number is passed as the second argument it either triggers our first definition (known as a "base case") or it triggers our second definition which will ensure that we get exactly one step closer to our base case.
+We defined `print_multiple_times/2` so that no matter what number is passed as the second argument it either triggers our first definition (known as a _base case_) or it triggers our second definition which will ensure that we get exactly one step closer to our base case.

-## "Reduce" and "map" algorithms
+## Reduce and map algorithms

 Let's now see how we can use the power of recursion to sum a list of numbers: